alchemy-fr/phrasea/README.md

 docker-compose up -d
 ```

-In order to avoid Phraseanet enqueue request, you can set the `PHRASEANET_ACCESS_TOKEN` env to `avoid`.
+In order to avoid commit request to consumer target, you can define `ASSET_CONSUMER_ACCESS_TOKEN=avoid`.

 ## Changing ports